LAMcGuinness/Milestone2-/README.md

 ## Testing
 ### Issues Encountered
+- 404 error in console log when API was fetchs.
+Multiple API links on the website used wrong one entered the reccomend api key and is now working fine.

 - When adding the event listener to contact form this JS error came up in DevTools. script.js:26 Uncaught TypeError: Cannot read property 'addEventListener' of null Solution : Put code inside window.onload

 ### User Stories
 #### First time user